HistoryAtState/hsg-project/README.md

 - commit local edits
 - build packages √
 - deploy packages locally for preview
+- run unit tests (jenkins?)
-- deploy packages to remote test or production servers
+- deploy packages to remote test (travis?) and production servers

 (No check mark means this hasn't been automated and must still be done manually.)